I can’t imagine life without a creative project — an art or anything that requires creating.

 It’s my message that matters.

-Lesson: Whether it’s starting a band, writing a book, developing a website, acting, singing, sculpture, pottery, fashion design, painting, cooking, blogging, or any kinds of creative project, it’s important that you know why you want to do it.
+Lesson: Whether it’s starting a band, writing a book, developing a website, acting, singing, sculpture, pottery, fashion design, painting, cooking, blogging, or any kind of creative project, it’s important that you know why you want to do it.

 This saves you time and energy (and money).